openUC2/UC2-GIT/APPLICATIONS/APP_POL_Brewster_Angle_Experiment/Readme.md

 </p>

-Brewster angle can be easily calculated using refractive indices of travelling media of light.
-In our experiment, we used air (n1 = 1) as the first medium in which light comes first and reflects in this part and microscope slide glass (n2 = 1.5) as the second medium which light transmits through.
-When we calculate the Brewster angle for our experiment, it equals approximately 57 degrees and the equation can be found below.
+Brewster angle can be easily calculated using refractive indices of traveling media of light.
+In our experiment, we used air (n1 = 1) as the first medium in which light comes first and reflects in this part and microscope slide glass (n2 = 1.5) as the second medium, and the light transmits through.
+When we calculate the Brewster angle for our experiment, it equals approximately 57 degrees, and we can find the equation below.

 <p align="center">
 <img src="./IMAGES/brewster angle equation7.png"